Nmast78/Nmast78/README.md

 ### :technologist: About Me:
 Computer Engineering student at UW-Madison.
 Interested in cybersecurity, augmented reality, and machine learning.
 Love to build little projects and have experience with both Arduinos and Raspberry Pi's.
-I am currently teaching myself the basics of cybersecurity and networking as well as developing a nightlife application for college students!
+I am currently teaching myself the basics of cybersecurity and networking along with developing a nightlife application for college students!

 :arrow_down: Feel free to check out some of my projects below!